AlulaOneshot/kobold/README.md

 meson setup builddir --cross-file=res/cross-files/{your_target_arch}-gcc.ini
 ```

 Now, you should see a directory named builddir.
-This is where meson will place your built kernel and disk image.
+This is where meson will place the built kernel and disk image.
 To build your kernel and a disk image, run the following command.

 ```bash
 meson compile -C builddir